How Much Should You Put Into Flexible Spending Account (FSA)?

 A Tale of Two Charts

 The S&P/Case-Shiller Home Price Indices came out for February 2008.
 They showed a year-over-year decline for most cities.
-The announcement from Standard & Poor's came with the following chart (click on it for a larger size).
+The announcement from Standard & Poor’s came with the following chart: The plunge is quite impressive, isn’t it?
+Now look at this second chart.
+What do you see?
+A long rise followed by a small drop.
+The […]

 RSU Sell To Cover Deconstructed